in-toto/specification/in-toto-spec.md

    Alice's).
 1. Every step in the layout has a corresponding `[name].[keyid-prefix].link` metadata file signed by the intended functionary.
-1. All the matching rules on every step match the rest of the `[name].[keyid-prefix].link` metadata files.
+1. All the artifact rules on every step match the rest of the `[name].[keyid-prefix].link` metadata files.

 Finally, inspection steps are run on the client side.
 In this case, the tarball